Kiss the Ground

-Through the Rice Cycle Course, we are establishing strong ties with the local farmers of Subak Uma Lambing and a shared vision for an expanding organic rice supply.
+Through the Kiss the Ground course, we are establishing strong ties with the local farmers of Subak Uma Lambing and a shared vision for an expanding organic produce supply.
 Good for the farmers and their families, good for course participants, good for the world.
 This is where the Astungkara Way aims to be.

-This course entails a weekly 3-hour session in the rice paddies of Subak Uma Lambing, in the heart of Bali, to participate in the rice cycle through its full course and also to connect with local farmers and friends.
+This course entails a weekly 3-hour session in the rice paddies and community garden of Subak Uma Lambing, in the heart of Bali, to connect with local farmers and friends... and get your hands dirty !

 The agenda is simple: go, do, listen, share.